Adaptive Force Controller for Contact-Rich Robotic Systems using an Unscented Kalman Filter: Auto-tuning formulation

 \section{Auto-tuning formulation}

-In this paper, we apply the method proposed in \cite{menner2021automated} to tune the control parameters of an admittance controller to track reference fingertip wrenches (Sec. \ref{reference_trajectory}) while following desired properties such as updating the spring constant of fingertip force and orientation to increase model accuracy (Sec. \ref{spring_eval}), ensuring output wrenches that do not cause slipping motion (Sec. \ref{force_eval}), and are within kinematic boundaries to prevent singularity configurations (Sec. \ref{kinem_eval}).
+In this paper, we use a UKF \cite{menner2021automated} to tune the control parameters of an admittance controller to track reference fingertip wrenches (Sec. \ref{reference_trajectory}) while following desired properties such as updating the spring constant of fingertip force and orientation to increase model accuracy (Sec. \ref{spring_eval}), ensuring output wrenches that do not cause slipping motion (Sec. \ref{force_eval}), and are within kinematic boundaries to prevent singularity configurations (Sec. \ref{kinem_eval}).
+While the method was used to calibrate controller gains for moving a vehicle, we apply it for the first time here for dexterous manipulation tasks, with modification on the training objective through use of large costs to avoid instability.